cookie-munster/how-to-be-human/content/homepage/services.md

 ---

-Jory is currently accepting speaking engagement requests:
+Jory has spoken with diverse audiences and is currently accepting speaking engagement requests:
 - [Submit a Request through CAA Speakers](https://www.caa.com/caaspeakers/jory-m-fleming)